 I will focus upon the negative attributes of the Religious paradigms which impact the faith of believers and their spiritual growth.
 The trappings of religion are doctrines and practices familiar to us all.
 These can hinder individuals from ever experiencing the Kingdom of God even the greatest gift of God, salvation.

-and division in the body of Christ result
+and division in the body of Christ result from denominational boundaries

 ** Although Christianity is the culmination and outgrowth of Judaic roots there is too little understanding or acknowledgment of these foundations